 Most professional screen printers use larger, commercial machines to screen print.
 Those are the companies you can order bulk t-shirts from for company use, for example.
 But if you want to get into screen printing for your business on your own terms, you don’t have to hire an outside company.
-Just use transparency paper!
+Just use transparency paper for screen printing!

 What can I screen print with transparencies?

 Screen printing is an excellent way to elevate your image and raise brand awareness.
 Wondering what you can create with a transparency and a little creativity?